adrianosilveira13/persistFileDB/README.md

 }
 ```

 /api/insert - Persist data into a database
+Returns 200 on success
+Returns 400 if data/data.json is empty
+Returns 500 on fail

 ## ENV SETUP
 ```